Business simulation

-Business simulation or corporate simulation is simulation used for business training, education or analysis.
+Business simulation or corporate simulation is business simulations used for training, education or analysis.
 It can be scenario-based or numeric-based.

 Most business simulations are used for business acumen training and development.
 Learning objectives include: strategic thinking, decision making, problem solving, financial analysis, market analysis, operations, teamwork and leadership.

 The business gaming community seems lately to have adopted the term business simulation game instead of just gaming or just simulation.
 The word simulation is sometimes considered too mechanistic for educational purposes.
 Simulation also refers to activities where an optimum for some problem is searched for, while this is not usually the aim of an educational game.
 On the other hand, the word game can imply time wasting, not taking things too seriously and engaging in an exercise designed purely for fun.
 The concept of simulation gaming seems to offer the right combination and balance between the two.
 Simulation gaming is also the term that the educational gaming community has adopted.